autorockwell/portfolio/README.md

 [Read the story here.](https://www.cntraveler.com/story/roosevelt-islands-micro-forest-is-bringing-a-quiet-space-for-new-yorkers)

-Digging through the roots of New York City's first micro-forest and the thriving interspecies network of native flora and fauna that call it home
+Digging through the roots of New York City's first micro-forest and the thriving interspecies network of native flora and fauna that calls it home

 ![Healing Forest Lede](/assets/Lede_HealingForest.png)